jgm/pandoc/doc/org.md

 - LANGUAGE: document language; included as plain-text metadata field `lang`.
 The value should be a [BCP47 language tag].

 - SELECT_TAGS: tags which select a tree for export.
-Currently *unsupported*.

 - EXCLUDE\_TAGS: tags which prevent a subtree from being exported.
 Fully supported.